 Three weekly budget date ideas in the cityby Michelle Medford

-Dinner and a movie are standard in the dating game.
-It can get old quickly, not to mention it doesn’t come cheap.
+Dinner and a movie is a standard in the dating game.
+It can get old quickly, not to mention it doesn’t come cheap!
 That’s why each week, we offer creative date ideas on a budget, so you can keep it fresh and save a few dollars along the way.

 Price: Pay what you can